conjecto/docker-blazegraph/2.1.6/README.md

 When you start the `blazegraph` image, you can adjust the configuration of the Blazegraph instance by passing one or more environment variables on the `docker run` command line.
 Do note that none of the variables below will have any effect if you start the container with a data directory that already contains a database: any pre-existing database will always be left untouched on container startup.

-### `JAVA_XMS`

-This variable is optional and allows you to specify specifies the initial memory allocation pool for the Java Virtual Machine (JVM).
-Default is set to 512Mio.

-### `JAVA_XMX`
+### `JAVA_OPTS`

-This variable is optional and allows you to specify the maximum memory allocation pool for the Java Virtual Machine (JVM).
-Default is set to 1Gio.
+This variable is optional and allows you to specify the run options for the Java Virtual Machine (JVM).
+Default is set to "-Xms512m -Xmx2g".

 # Initializing a fresh instance

 When a container is started for the first time, a new `kb` namespace will be created and initialized with the provided configuration variables.
-Furthermore, it will load RWStore.properties found in `/docker-entrypoint-initdb.d/kb` to configure the namespace and import RDF files present in `/docker-entrypoint-initdb.d/kb/data/`.
+Furthermore, it will load RWStore.properties found in `/docker-entrypoint-initdb.d/someNamespace` to configure the namespace and import RDF files present in `/docker-entrypoint-initdb.d/someNamespace/data/`  .
 Files will be executed in alphabetical order.

-If you want to create another namespace at initialization, juste mount a new directory into `/docker-entrypoint-initdb.d` with the same organization.

 Example `stack.yml` for `blazegraph`: